SahnouneAyaa/Shoes-Product-Landing-Page/README.md

 # Online Shoes Product Landing Page

-A product landing page built with React and styled using Tailwind CSS.
+A modern product landing page built with React and Tailwind CSS, focused on clean UI design and smooth visual experience.

+---

+## Overview
-This project was created during my early learning phase while exploring modern frontend development with React.
-It focuses on building a clean product presentation layout and practicing component-based UI development.
+This project was created during my early learning phase in modern frontend development, where I explored React for component-based architecture and Tailwind CSS for utility-first styling.

+It was also my first experience working with Tailwind CSS and building a UI with a more dynamic and modern design approach.

+---

 ## Tech Stack
+- React
+- Tailwind CSS

+---

+## Features
+- Responsive product landing page design
+- Clean and modern UI layout
+- Component-based structure using React
-React • Tailwind CSS
+- Tailwind CSS utility-first styling